-8 Easy Steps to Get Your Book on the Shelf
+8 Easy Steps to Publish Your Books

 It’s a tough world out there for the soon to be author.
 The competition is fierce and the skepticism is even greater.
 There are countless websites offering advice on anything from how to write better to how to market your own book.
 By the time you’re done wading through the garbage, you’ll question your own ability to write and if you still want to move forward.
 I want you to succeed, so I’m going to share how I made it through the entire process unscathed, and with a beautiful novel to prove it.